FAST FREE SHIPPING

 Hock Pet Splint

-Use the Walkin’ Hock Dog Splint for support around the hock joint for injuries including tarsal hyperextension, tarsal joint instabilities, osteoarthritis of the tarsal joint, and soft tissue injuries.
+Use a style splint for support around the hock joint for injuries including tarsal hyperextension, tarsal joint instabilities, osteoarthritis of the tarsal joint, and soft tissue injuries.

 Rear Splint